smart-on-fhir/smart-scheduling-links/README.md

 1. **find appointment slots** using an appointment search tool of their choice, searching by geography, specialty, health system, etc
 2. **follow a deep link** into the provider's booking portal, to book a specific slot
-3. **complete a booking**, e.g., by providing details, answering question, or submitting documentation
+3. **complete a booking**, e.g., by providing details, answering questions, or submitting referral documentation

 We are parsimonious in our use of standards, so that: